-Tyrell Eddy met every qualification needed for the December 5th Hiring Our Heroes event: He is a veteran who served in the Air Force for four years as a police officer, and he is also a military spouse, with his wife currently stationed in the DC metro area.
-Tyrell had started training as a police officer for the Veterans Administration a few weeks before his wife received orders to move from Denver.
-As there weren't any openings available in DC, Tyrell was out of work, again.
+Tyrell Eddy met every qualification needed for the Hiring Our Heroes event on Dec.
+5: He is a veteran who served in the Air Force for four years as a police officer, and he is also a military spouse, with his wife currently stationed in the Washington, D.C., metro area.

-Tyrell's goals are very different from when he entered the military as an Airman in 2002.
-"I want to be a psychology professor," he says.
+"I want to be a psychology professor," he said.
 "I love the classroom setting."
 He found the flier for the Hiring Our Heroes veteran hiring event while visiting George Mason University.

-Tyrell's position is similar to many veterans and spouses -- according to the U.S. Labor Department, the unemployment rate for veterans was 6.6 percent in November 2012.
-Government agencies as well as non-profits and corporations are making an effort to increase hiring veterans, but do these events actually produce jobs, and what do you need to be successful?
+Eddy's position is similar to many veterans and spouses.
+According to the U.S. Labor Department, the unemployment rate for veterans was 6.6% in November 2012.
+Government agencies as well as nonprofits and corporations are making an effort to increase hiring veterans, but do these events actually produce jobs, and what do you need to be successful?

 Representatives from Mass Mutual were at the event to dispel the rumors.
 They emphasized that a bachelor's degree or advanced training were not required and appreciated veterans' work ethic, citing success with hiring veterans and spouses in the past.
-The vetted group of companies included: Dept of Justice, SAIC, Troop ID and Lockheed Martin.
+The vetted group of companies included the Department of Justice; SAIC, a technology innovation company; Troop ID; and Lockheed Martin.

-Tyrell had two lengthy conversations with government agencies looking for police hires, and understood the military-speak that still slipped into Tyrell's vocabulary.
-Civilian companies at the Hiring Our Heroes event also seemed to be making the effort to understand the military community, and the benefits veterans can bring to a company.
+Eddy had two lengthy conversations with government agencies looking for police hires and understood the military-speak that still slipped into his vocabulary.
+Civilian companies at the Hiring Our Heroes event also seemed to be making the effort to understand the military community and the benefits veterans can bring to a company.
 The nearly 100 employers at the event said all the right things about veteran hiring, but will the jobs come through?
-Tyrell promises to keep us updated on his progress.
-"I'm open to anything," he says.

-Military.com is a partner with the US Chamber for Hiring Our Heroes events.
+Military.com is a partner with the U.S. Chamber of Commerce for Hiring Our Heroes events.